How to Buy the Best Weighted Blanket for Sleep

 Double check the weight options for the blanket and stick to a trusted retailer to make sure you get the blanket you want at the weight you need.

-There are many companies specializing in weighted blankets, some of which include:
+There are many companies specializing in weighted blankets, one of which include:

 - Gravity Weighted Blankets comes in 3 amazing colors, perfect for any bedroom decor — navy, grey, or white — in sizes 15 lbs, 20 lbs, and 25 lbs.
 Gravity weighted blankets contain fine-grade glass beads and come with premium, super soft, easy-to-clean, micro-plush duvet covers.